jhumphry/SPARK_NORX/README.md

 `NORX.Utils` contains useful helper functions for printing out `Storage_Array` and `State` types.

-`NORX6441_C_Interface` supplies two subroutines for the NORX64-4-1 variant that are exported using the C-language ABI convention, and take C-style parameters.
-These may not be as fast as a native C API as data may need to be copied in order to do conversions between Ada arrays and C-style pointers.
-Note that this package is not included in the standard library build (see below).
-It is also not covered by the SPARK proofs.

 ## Examples

 Three example programs are included. `norx_example` is a simple example of